-Birth control pills contain hormones, and they can increase a person’s breast size.
+Birth control pills may increase a person’s breast size because they contain the hormones estrogen and progestin.
 However, the effect is usually temporary.

 The two primary hormones present in most types of birth control pill are: